This chocolate cheesecake aka Russischer Zupfkuchen is a real classic – it’s like a wedding between brownies and cheesecake. What could be better?

 - Start by adding the vanilla sugar and eggs

-- Afterwards add melted butter, farmer’s cheese, instant vanilla pudding
+- Afterwards add the previously melted butter, farmer’s cheese, instant vanilla pudding

 - Scrape the insides of the vanilla bean and also add them to the mixture